DBatUTuebingen/pglast/docs/ast.rst

    .. attribute:: raw_expr
       :type: Node

+      CHECK or DEFAULT expression, as
-      Expr, as untransformed parse tree
+      untransformed parse tree

    .. attribute:: cooked_expr
       :type: str

+      CHECK or DEFAULT expression, as
-      Expr, as nodeToString representation
+      nodeToString representation

    .. attribute:: generated_when
       :type: str

       ALWAYS or BY DEFAULT

+   .. attribute:: inhcount
+      :type: int

+      Initial inheritance count to apply, for
+      "raw" NOT NULL constraints

    .. attribute:: nulls_not_distinct
       :type: bool